eshort0401/METOYBOX/docs/_sources/gravity_waves_introduction.rst.txt

 Non-Dimensionalization
 -------------------------------------
 Next we scale variables to remove units, i.e. we non-dimensionalize.
 One reason to non-dimensionalize is that units are mathematically annoying; what are the units of :math:`\ln(10 \text{ m})`?
 Another reason to non-dimensionalize is to `reduce the number of independent variables`_ in our models.
-Yet another reason is to ensure the interesting parts of our models are always visible in our figures!
+Yet another reason is to ensure the interesting parts of our models are always visible in our figures as we mess with the parameters!

 Here we use the scalings from `Qian et al. (2009)`_;